Subscribe to The Chicago Manual of Style Online

 You Could Look It Up

 Q. I am copyediting an article about a brand of software.
-The article repeatedly uses the term dialog, but Merriam-Webster’s 11th Collegiate Dictionary prefers the spelling dialogue.
+The article repeatedly uses the term dialog, but Merriam-Webster prefers the spelling dialogue.
 However, the software uses dialog in all its documentation.
 Which spelling does CMOS prefer in this case?
 Thank you.

-A. M-W shows dialog as a “secondary variant,” which means that it is standard English and may be used according to preference.
-Typing dialogue into the CMOS Search box, I see that CMOS happens to use that form.
-If a writer prefers dialog for a good reason, however (such as that it’s standard parlance in techspeak), an editor who changes it should have an even better reason, since it is not incorrect.
+A. Merriam-Webster shows dialog as a “secondary variant,” which means that it is standard English and may be used according to preference.
+Typing dialogue into the CMOS Search box, I see that CMOS happens to use that form but makes an exception for “dialog box.”
+And in fact, Merriam-Webster has an entry for “dialog box” (“a window on a computer screen for choosing options or inputting information”).
+Context is important.